angeloskath/php-project-autoload/README.md

 ### Suggested usage

 Add a _.bashrc_ alias or a path to the projectwatch.py script then cd to the path you want to keep your autoloader.php .
-Run projectwatch.py with the project's base directory as a parameter or none if it is the current directory .
+Run projectwatch.py with the project's base directory as a parameter or none if it is the current directory.

 ### Run the example